 Power morcellators are widely believed to spread or worsen undiagnosed uterine cancers.
 Morcellators can upstage cancers, potentially making undetected cancer lethal.

 A month after the Burkhart lawsuit was filed, J&J’s Ethicon division announced it would stop promoting and selling power morcellators worldwide.
 Ethicon’s decision came days after FDA released a rare medical device safety advisory.
 This statement pinpointed the serious risks of morcellation.
 It warned physicians to avoid using the devices in the majority of women undergoing hysterectomies and other procedures for removing uterine fibroids.

 FDA updates Morcellator Warnings

-FDA also announced it had instructed all power morcellator makers to review their current labeling for accurate risk information for patients and providers.
-On November 24, 2014, the FDA updated the warning with news that it had asked all companies producing morcellators to add “two contraindications and a boxed warning in their product labeling.”
+FDA also announced that it had instructed all power morcellator makers to review their current labeling for accurate risk information for patients and providers.
+On November 24, 2014, the FDA updated the warning with news that it had asked all companies making morcellators to add “two contraindications and a boxed warning in their product labeling.”
 According to the press release, the new information “warns against using laparoscopic power morcellators in the majority of women undergoing myomectomy or hysterectomy and recommends doctors share this information with their patients.”

 Three more Morcellator Lawsuits

 Before the FDA released its strengthened warnings, at least three more morcellator lawsuits had been filed by cancer patients and/or their loved ones.

 Brenda Leuzzi et al. v Ethicon Endo Surgery et al. was filed in the US District Court for the Western District of New York May 1, 2014, under case number 6:14-cv-06218.
 See the complaint